This Little Piggy (Family Guy)

 "This Little Piggy" is the ninth episode of the 13th season of the animated sitcom Family Guy, and the 240th episode overall.
-It aired on Fox in the United States on January 25, 2015, and is written by Kristin Long and directed by Brian Iles.
+It aired on Fox in the United States on January 25, 2015, and was written by Kristin Long and directed by Brian Iles.
 In the episode, Meg becomes a foot fetish model.
 Meanwhile, Stewie decides to experience the world beyond daycare.